 For Liquidity Risk, the question is really one of transforming the correct quantum of margin into cash promptly enough to continue meeting VM requirements.
-Extra resources are not really the issue here, it is more about cash liquidity and any help from Regulatory Authorities in facilitating the margin transformation would be critical.
-Moreover, in the case where the CCP agrees a Liquidity policy upfront with its members, there is strong case that any liquidity-related losses should be allocated ultimately back to members as explained under Question 13.
+Extra resources are not really the issue here, it is more about cash liquidity and any help from Regulatory Authorities in facilitating the margin transformation would be critical. .

-The discussion on extra resources then turns to other NDLs, where by definition, the margins, guarantee funds, and other powers such as VMGH, partial tear ups etc are not available to the CCP.
+The discussion on extra resources then turns to other NDLs, where by definition, the margins, guarantee funds, are not available to the CCP.
 Any resulting loss must come ultimately from CCP capital, after exhausting mitigants built into the Rulebook powers and Insurance cover.
 Indeed this is precisely the role of CCP capital and exposing this capital is how the CCP earns a return.

-Even if such NDL losses were ultimately to be allocated back to the membership, it is unclear how this could be done.
 NDL losses vary widely in type, with very different drivers.
 There is no one size fits all.

-What is clear is that if one attempts to list out potential NDL types, they are either insurable, can be covered by some Rulebook powers, or are quantifiable.
-The important point is that default losses are covered by the existing CCP procedures and Rulebook, so only the exposure of NDLs need be considered (see the answer to Question 13).
-LCH suggests that the FSB explores the re-purposing of the EMIR wind down capital as explained under Question 6.
+What is clear is that if one attempts to list out potential NDL types, they are either insurable, or are quantifiable.
+The important point is that default losses are covered by the existing CCP procedures, so only the exposure of NDLs need be considered (see the answer to Q13).

 Q6.
 Should resolution funds external to the CCP be relied upon?
 If so, how should such funding arrangements be structured so as to minimize the risk of moral hazard, including for CCPs with significant cross-border participation?
-Where these are pre-funded, how should the target size be determined and which entities should be required to contribute?
+Where these are prefunded, how should the target size be determined and which entities should be required to contribute?

-As demonstrated in the response to Question 4, LCH considers it unsustainable for the CCP industry or the Clearing Members to pre-fund additional resources that would be dedicated to Resolution.
+As demonstrated in our response to Question 4, we do not consider sustainable for the CCP industry or the Clearing Members to pre-fund additional resources that would be dedicated to Resolution.